greydanus/cursivetransformer/README.md

 ![sample_v60](static/sample_v60.png)

-One feature we'd like to add is a re-spell feature which allows us to quickly re-generate mis-spelled words.
-For example, we could pass a list of the indices of the words that were mis-spelled (just `[2, 4]` in the case above) and get back corrected versions of those words.
+One feature we'd like to add is a re-spell feature which allows us to quickly re-generate misspelled words.
+For example, we could pass a list of the indices of the words that were misspelled (just `[2, 4]` in the case above) and get back corrected versions of those words.

-Later in the morning, we added support for line wrapping; this allows us to generate entire paragraphs of text:
+We also support line wrapping, which lets us generate entire paragraphs of text:

 ![sample_v61](static/sample_v61.png)